Prajit-Sengupta/Blockchain-HR-Management-SmartContract/HumanResources/README.md

 - **Purpose**: Provides information about an employee's salary, registration, and termination status.
 - **Access Control**: View function accessible to anyone.
 - **Logic**:
-  - Returns weekly salary, registration timestamp, and termination timestamp (if applicable).
+  - Returns weekly salary, registration timestamp, and termination timestamp.

 ### 7. `getActiveEmployeeCount()`
 - **Purpose**: Returns the number of active employees in the system.